Where's your home town?

 My home town is Wolverhampton in the United Kingdom.
 This is where my family is from and where I grew up although I was actually born in Stoke-on-Trent.

 Wolverhampton.
 It's a city about 15 miles north of Birmingham and 70 miles south of Manchester in the centre of England.
 If you are interested in football, Wolverhampton Wanderers (Wolves) were in the premiership for a couple of seasons.
 May 2018 - Wolves are champions of the championship and back again.
+2019 - Finished 7th in the Premiership and reached the FA cup semi-finals winning against both Liverpool and ManU to get there.
+Remarkable really.

 Did you study at a University in the U.K.?